 Step 2.
 Justify Your Refinancing Plan

-Before committing to a new arrangement, make sure you know exactly what you’re signing up for.
-Contact your existing lender (if you want to stick with them) or approach a new one to discuss the options for refinancing.
+Before committing to a new arrangement, make sure you know exactly what you're signing up for.
+Contact your existing lender (if you want to stick with them) or approach a new one to discuss the refinancing options for car loans.
 Check out the exact refinancing penalties and compare them to the potential savings associated with new car loans.

 Step 3.
 Prepare the Required Documents and Apply for Car Refinancing

-Preparing to refinance a vehicle starts with gathering all the documents required to submit an application.
+Preparing to refinance a car loan in Canada starts with gathering all the documents required to submit an application.
 As mentioned earlier, the process resembles applying for a loan for a car purchase.
 So, you might already have all you need to proceed.
-While the exact documents you’ll have to provide depend on your lender, there are some general rules.
+While the exact documents you'll have to provide depend on your lender, there are some general rules.

 Make sure you have your tax data, pay stubs, bank information, and personal verification information in place.
 Plus, be ready to hand in all vehicle-related documents, including car insurance, car registration paperwork, as well as your vehicle's model, make, and identification number.